-- Go to Device Mgmt -> App Repository -> Android for Work.
+- Go to Device Mgmt -> App Repository -> Managed Google Play.
 Under Details, copy the Enterprise ID and paste it here as the Organization ID.
 This can also be found in the Managed Google Play account of the corresponding organization.

 - Click on ADD to finish.

 - Ensure the enterprise app is present as a managed app in your organization.
 Else, search and approve the app here.

 - Sync apps:

 On the MDM server, go to the Device Mgmt tab and click on App Repository in the left pane.
 Now, click on Sync Apps and select Sync Play Store Apps.
 On successful syncing, the enterprise apps, published as private apps get added to MDM's App Repository.

 Now, distribute the app to devices or groups according to the requirement.
 On the MDM server, go to the Device Mgmt tab, choose the group(s)/device(s) to which the app needs to be distributed.
 Click on Distribute Apps.
 To ensure that the app is silently installed on the devices, choose Silent Installation and then, click on Select.